-Pre-application proposals for consideration in May 2024 must be submitted by midnight on February 15 through the Commission's online application portal: https://vtc.smartsimple.com/s Login.jsp.
+Energy Ingenuity Fund pre-application proposals for consideration in May 2024 must be submitted by midnight on February 15 through the Commission's website, on either the home page "Energy Pre-Application" button or on the Energy program's page.

-A completed pre-application is REQUIRED for all Energy funding requests and is in the grant portal as "Energy/Pre-Application - Southern Region" or "Energy/Pre-Application - Southwest Region," depending on the location of the project.
+A completed pre-application is REQUIRED for all Energy funding requests and is in the grant portal as "Energy Fund/Pre-Application."
 In addition to text fields of the application, up to 10 pages of additional project description may be submitted as an attachment.

-Based on the information provided in the Energy/Pre-Application, applicants will be invited to submit a full funding request.
+Based on the information provided in the Energy Fund/Pre-Application, applicants will be invited to submit a full funding request.
 Pre-applications invited to move forward to full application will submit by March 15, 2024.